pewi21/gw2browser/COMPILE.md

 This will download Gw2Browser and all included library source code, although we won't use most of the library that was included in the repo.

+#### Compiling wxWidgets:

+* Open a terminal window and change directory to wxWidgets source code directory you have extracted.
+* Make a directory using this command

+        mkdir gtk-build

+* Change directory to the directory you make previously, in this case, gtk-build directory.

+        cd gtk-build

+* Use this command to config the build script and wait for it to finish.

+        ../configure --enable-unicode --enable-debug --with-opengl

+* Use this command to compile wxWidgets source code.

+        make

+or

+        make -j 4

+* When finished, use this command to install wxWidgets

+        sudo make install

+after that use this command

+        sudo ldconfig

 #### Compiling the source:

-* Open solution file Gw2Browser.workspace in Gw2Browser/prj/ with CodeBlocks.
+* Open solution file Gw2Browser-linux.workspace in Gw2Browser/prj/ with CodeBlocks.
 Then, compile it.